peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * `asyncio.run` Arg: the coro to run.
 Return value: any value returned by the passed coro.
 The scheduler queues the passed coro to run ASAP.
 The coro arg is specified with function call syntax with any required arguments passed.
 In the current version the `run` call returns when the task terminates.
-However under CPython the `run` call does not terminate.
+However, under CPython, the `run` call does not terminate.
  * `await`  Arg: the task or coro to run.
 If a coro is passed it must be specified with function call syntax.
 Starts the task ASAP.
 The awaiting task blocks until the awaited one has run to completion.
-As described [in section 2.2](./TUTORIAL.md#22-coroutines-and-tasks) it is possible to `await` a task which has already been started.
-In this instance the `await` is on the `task` object (function call syntax is not used).
+As described [in section 2.2](./TUTORIAL.md#22-coroutines-and-tasks), it is possible to `await` a task which has already been started.
+In this instance, the `await` is on the `task` object (function call syntax is not used).

 The above are compatible with CPython 3.8 or above.